-Please note: This page contains information on the 2018 Madison Early Music Festival (MEMF).
-Details on MEMF 2019 will be shared as they become available.
+Please note: This page contains information on past Madison Early Music Festival (MEMF) programs.

 Complete class descriptions are available below, or click on the class time segment (Early morning, Mid morning, etc.) to be directed there.

-*Classes marked with asterisk are part of the Advanced Loud Band Intensive and are by audition only.
+*Classes marked with asterisk are part of the Advanced Loud Band Intensive and Advanced Vocal Intensive, and are by permission or audition only.